 Brexit will also engage minds as British Prime Minister Theresa Mae faces another parliamentary vote on the exit package she agreed with the European Union last year.

-By next week, the Investing.com compiled a list of the top five events on the economic calendar that is likely to affect the markets.
+By next week, Investing.com compiled a list of the top five events on the economic calendar that is likely to affect the markets.

 1. Deadline for trade between the United States and China